 1.6 Prior to the First Session of the APhA-ASP House of Delegates, the APhA-ASP National President shall appoint a Credentials Committee consisting of the Secretary of the APhA-ASP House of Delegates and a minimum of three (3) APhA-ASP members to review and verify all Annual Meeting Delegate Credentials Forms and make recommendations to the APhA-ASP Speaker of the House as to the eligibility of prospective Chapter Delegates, Alternate Chapter Delegates or House observers, who for any reason, have not submitted the official Annual Meeting Delegate Credentials Form.

 1.7 Chapter Delegates and Alternate Chapter Delegates arriving after the First Session of the APhA-ASP House of Delegates commences shall submit an Annual Meeting Delegate Credentials Form to the Secretary of the APhA-ASP House of Delegates if one has not been previously submitted.
 The APhA-ASP Credentials Committee shall then recommend action regarding eligibility to the APhA-ASP Speaker of the House.
 Should the recommendation be unanimous, the APhA-ASP Speaker of the House shall act according to the wishes of the Committee.
 If full agreement on the eligibility cannot be reached by the Committee, the APhA-ASP Speaker of the House shall make the final decision as to whether the prospective Chapter Delegate or Alternate Chapter Delegate shall be seated.
-Until the APhA-ASP Speaker of the House has officially ruled on the eligibility of the Chapter Delegate or Alternate Chapter Delegate in question, he or she may participate in deliberations, but shall have no voting privilege.
+Until the APhA-ASP Speaker of the House has officially ruled on the eligibility of the Chapter Delegate or Alternate Chapter Delegate in question, they may participate in deliberations but shall have no voting privilege.

-1.8 Should an Annual Meeting Delegate Credentials Form be lost or misplaced by the Chapter Delegate or Alternate Chapter Delegate, he or she may be seated if verbal or written evidence is provided that he or she is a member in good standing of the Academy of Student Pharmacists of the American Pharmacists Association, and that he or she has been authorized to vote on behalf of the chapter.
+1.8 Should an Annual Meeting Delegate Credentials Form be lost or misplaced by the Chapter Delegate or Alternate Chapter Delegate, they may be seated if verbal or written evidence is provided that they is a member in good standing of the Academy of Student Pharmacists of the American Pharmacists Association, and that they has been authorized to vote on behalf of the chapter.
 This verification and authorization must be provided by the Chapter President, Chapter Advisor, or Dean from the school or college of pharmacy in which the Chapter Delegate or Alternate Chapter Delegate is enrolled.

 1.9 Invited pharmacy and non-pharmacy health professional student organizations sending an observer to the APhA-ASP House of Delegates shall complete the official Annual Meeting Observer Credentials Form.
-The original copy shall be submitted to APhA headquarters at least thirty (30) days in advance of the Annual Meeting dates or presented to the APhA-ASP Credentials Committee in person prior to the beginning of the First Session of the APhA-ASP House of Delegates.
+The original copy shall be submitted to APhA headquarters at least seven (7) days in advance of the Annual Meeting dates or presented to the APhA-ASP Credentials Committee in person prior to the beginning of the First Session of the APhA-ASP House of Delegates.